Aerial LiDAR can be used in Surveying, Engineering, Environmental and Infrastructure projects.

 Other examples of how aerial LiDAR can be used on projects:

 - Aerial LiDAR can be combined with terrestrial LiDAR to create a complete 3D model of a structure.
 Terrestrial LiDAR on its own can’t capture all sections of a structure at high elevations.

 - Aerial LiDAR is ideal for continuous mapping of long corridors for motorways, railways, powerlines, pipelines and other major infrastructure projects.

-All of our aerial LiDAR outputs are compatible with BIM and CAD software.
+All of our aerial LiDAR outputs are compatible with GIS, BIM or CAD software.